BugliL/TDD_step_by_step/Refactoring by Martin_Fowler/Theory/Introduce special case/REAME.md

      print(weeks)
  ```

-  * Using UnknownCustomer class in Site class
+  * Using UnknownCustomer class in Site class and changing the check function so to use the property
  ```diff
 -@dataclass
  class Site(object):